GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 :::

 :::{tab-item} Standard Deviation
 Standard Deviation classification is a method that determines class breaks based on the standard deviation of the data values.
 This approach organizes data into classes by considering the distribution of values around the mean.
-Each class represents a certain number of standard deviations from the mean, providing a statistical basis for categorizing data.
+Each class represents a certain number of standard deviations from the mean, providing a statistical basis for categorising data.
 Standard Deviation classification is effective when wanting to highlight variability within the dataset.
 However, it's important to consider the nature of the data distribution and whether this method aligns with the analytical goals of the map
 :::

 ::::